by Janice Jones Last Updated February 2026

 Starting with one color, the other three colors are found equidistant from each other on the color wheel.
 This creates a square or diamond shape and provides high contrast to your design.
 An example of these colorwork patterns includes red, blue, green, and orange.

-To understand the full visible color spectrum, it's important to review a few basic definitions:
+To understand the full visible color spectrum, it's important to review a few basic definitions.
+These terms are helpful, but you don’t need to master them to choose beautiful yarn.

 The terms color and hue are often used interchangeably by artists, designers, and in the field of fiber arts.
 However, they mean different things. “color” refers to all colors, including black, white, and gray.